New Mexico Historic Sites

-The New Mexico State Monument system was established on March 14, 1931 by an Act for the Preservation of the Scientific Resources of New Mexico, H.B.
+The New Mexico Historic Site system was established on March 14, 1931 by an Act for the Preservation of the Scientific Resources of New Mexico, H.B.
 No. 124.
 Section 2 of the Act authorized the Commissioner of the State Land Office, on the recommendation of the Science Commission and with the approval of the Commissioner of Public Lands to "declare by public proclamation that historic and prehistoric structures and other objects of scientific interest that are situated upon the lands owned or controlled by the State of New Mexico, shall be state monuments, and may reserve as a part thereof such parcels of land as may be necessary to the proper care and management of the objects to be protected."

-In the ensuing years, sixteen monuments were so proclaimed and designated.
+In the ensuing years, sixteen historic sites were so proclaimed and designated.
 The first were designated in 1935 and included Pecos, Gran Quivira, Jemez, Coronado, and Quarai.
 Lincoln was proclaimed in 1937.
 Paako and Abo were proclaimed in 1938.
 In 1940, Glorieta Battlefield was designated.
 Folsom and La Mesilla Plaza followed in the 1950s.
 Fort Sumner was proclaimed in 1968, followed by Fort Selden, Mimbres and the Dorsey Mansion in the 1970s.

 Over the years, five of the historic sites were transferred to the National Park Service.
 These included Pecos, Gran Quivira, Abo, Quarai and Glorieta Battlefield.
 The Dorsey Mansion was sold to a private party.
 Five of the historic sites have remained inactive for a variety of reasons.
 These include Folsom, Paako, Mimbres, La Mesilla Plaza, and the Palace of the Governors.
 The Palace of the Governors has functioned as the state history museum.